#3 Sleep... What’s Your Position? Does it Matter?

 Of the many, many ways people sleep, we will look just at the four basic positions.
 Be sure to read the summary and suggestions at the end of this article.

 Why?
 Your spine stays aligned in a neutral position and your weight is evenly distributed throughout your body.
 Your organs are not cramped, lungs and diaphragm move freely.
 You can avoid wrinkles because your face isn’t pushed into your pillow.

 How?
-Lie flat with your face turned upward.
+Lie flat with your face turned upward, chin pointing to your toes not to the ceiling.
 Add a pillow under your knees to relieve any pressure you may feel in your low back.
 To prevent potential shoulder pain, leave your upper arms in a position somewhat parallel to your torso.
 However, if you sleep with your hands clasped on your chest as in the picture, you may wake up with numb hands.

 Good: On your side (Recumbent)

 Why?
 Many people need an alternative to sleeping supine because of various medical issues.
 If you pay attention to how you position yourself, your spine will stay aligned.